 Personnel costs are the largest portion of the County's operating budget.
 Tracking changes in the number of employees per capita is a way to measure changes in expenditures.
 An increase in employees to population may indicate that expenditures are rising faster than revenues, the County is becoming more labor intensive, or that productivity is declining.
 Tracking this measure may also be important during times of change or fiscal austerity.
-The number of fullemployees per capita
+The number of full-time employees as used in this indicator is defined as the total number of County employees minus the number of seasonal workers.
+Employee totals include both active and inactive employees.
+For example, some inactive employees may be on leaves of absence without pay but have not yet terminated their employment.

-WARNING TREND: Increasing number of County
+Increasing number of County employees per capita